Dual Language Immersion Welcomes Kindergarten, First Grade, and Second Grade Applicants for 2023

 - Encouraging your child to practice their language skills with native speakers in the community

-Our expectation is that for the coming 2021-2022 school year, we will again offer only DLI programming for Kindergarten through Grade 3.
+Our expectation is that for the coming 2023-2024 school year, we will offer only DLI programming for Pre-K through Grade 5.
 CP families who do not wish for their incoming Kindergartener to enroll in the immersion program will attend one of the other elementary schools with transportation provided.
-For the 2021-2022 school year, Community Park will continue to offer “traditional” classes at Grades 4 and 5.

 Will Community Park become an immersion-only school?